Her Voice? Her Name? GOP’s Raw Personal Attacks on Kamala Harris

 Some Trump allies even praised her, in an attempt to raise expectations ahead of the fall campaign.
 Sen. Lindsey Graham, R-S.C., who is one of the president’s closest allies on Capitol Hill, called Harris “smart” and “aggressive” and predicted she would be a “formidable opponent.”

 (END OPTIONAL TRIM.)But some Republicans, including ones often critical of the president, cautioned that presidential tweets and pundit chatter would not have nearly the impact on voters that advertising would.
-And the Trump campaign’s ability to be more focused and consistent in its messaging online and on television is where it can do the most potential damage by defining a running mate who remains a blank slate for many Americans.
+And the Trump campaign’s ability to be more focused and consistent in its messaging online and on television is where it can do the most potential damage by defining an opposing running mate.

 “They can’t control Trump,” said Mike Murphy, a media adviser to several Republican presidential candidates.
 “He’ll be tweeting, name calling — and the difference between this time and last time is that Trump has half a billion dollars in resources at his disposal from the RNC.”